lvgl/lvgl/docs/porting/disp.rst

 - :cpp:enumerator:`LV_COLOR_FORMAT_NATIVE_ALPHA`: Append an alpha byte to the native format resulting in A8L8, ARGB8565, ARGB8888 formats.
 - :cpp:enumerator:`LV_COLOR_FORMAT_NATIVE_REVERSE`: Reverse the byte order of the native format.
-Useful if the rendered image is sent to the disply via SPI and the display needs the bytes in the opposite order.
+Useful if the rendered image is sent to the display via SPI and the display needs the bytes in the opposite order.
 - :cpp:enumerator:`LV_COLOR_FORMAT_L8`: Lightness only on 8 bit
 - :cpp:enumerator:`LV_COLOR_FORMAT_A8`: Alpha only on 8 bit